toni-heittola/pelican-bnews/README.md

 Optionally article entries can be replaced with micro news read from yaml-file (use `bnews-micro` divs and `data-source` parameter).
 Micro news is intended for minimal news where only summary is shown and usually associated url lead to external site.

+Use `bnews-combo` divs (with `data-source` parameter) to merge micro news and Pelican news articles into one list.

 ## Parameters

 The parameters can be set in global, and content level.
 Globally set parameters are are first overwritten content meta data, and finally with div parameters.